Everything you need to know about stamp duty NSW

 At Settle Easy, we know that buying or selling property is a big deal.
 It can be especially stressful if you are a first home buyer, or if you haven’t been in the property market for a few years.

-Our expert local conveyancers will help you with all the legal aspects of your property transaction and guide you through the entire conveyancing process from start to finish.
+And whether you are interested in foreign ownership, pensioner concessions or whether you still live at home with mum and dad and are thinking about buying your first place, our property law experts will help you with all the legal paperwork that forms part of your property transaction and guide you through the entire conveyancing process from start to finish.

 Our easy-to-use online conveyancing platform streamlines the whole process end to end.
-You’ll work with one of the best conveyancers in the business who’ll be your main point of contact throughout.
+You’ll work with one of the best conveyancers or property lawyers in the business who’ll be your main point of contact throughout.

 We specialise in residential, off the plan and commercial conveyancing to help you reach all your property goals.

 One of the areas our customers often ask us about is stamp duty – also known as transfer duty.

 The good news is that our team are passionate about conveyancing and genuinely care about our customers.
 We look forward to answering all your conveyancing-related questions and explaining how the NSW government determines stamp duty costs.

 As a starting point, here’s a short list of our most frequently asked stamp duty related questions.

 Your questions answered